 Paper: 10 steps to a successful sale of your business

-The knot is tied.
+The decision has been made.
 You want to sell your business.
 But how does that work?
-Based on our vast experience, we share in this roadmap the 10 steps to a successful business sale.
-That way, you will have a better idea of what to expect.
-Based on our vast experience, we share in this roadmap the 10 steps to a successful business sale.
-That way, you will have a better idea of what to expect.
+Drawing on our extensive experience, we’ve put together this step-by-step guide outlining the 10 steps to a successful business sale.
+This will give you a better idea of what to expect.
+Drawing on our extensive experience, we’ve put together this step-by-step guide outlining the 10 steps to a successful business sale.
+This will help you better understand what to expect.